-The Regulator of Social Housing's Governance and Financial Viability Standard ("the Standard") requires all registered providers to The Board Members and Executive Directors adopt and comply with an appropriate code who served during the financial year are set of governance and certify compliance with its out on page 38. chosen code together with certification of Under the Society's Rules the Board is compliance with the Standard.
-The Group has comprised of one resident Board Member, two adopted the National Housing Federation's council Board Members, and up to nine Code of Governance 2020 ("the Code") and independent Board Members up to a maximum the Board complies with the principles and of 12 Board Members in total.
-Board Members requirements set out in the Code.
-The Board are drawn from a wide range of backgrounds reviewed and certified its self-assessment with and experience.
-The Board meets a minimum both the Standard and the Code in May 2024. of six times a year.
-A system of Board Member There was one exception to the Code of appraisal is in place, led by the Board Chair Governance, whereby for four months during and facilitated by an external adviser.
-A the year, there were 13 Members (including process is also in place to review the co-optees) of the Board rather than 12.
-This performance of the Chair. was done to allow for effective succession planning.
+The Board Members and Executive Directors who served during the financial year are set out on page 38.

+Under the Society's Rules the Board is comprised of one resident Board Member, two council Board Members, and up to nine independent Board Members up to a maximum of 12 Board Members in total.
+Board Members are drawn from a wide range of backgrounds and experience.
+The Board meets a minimum of six times a year.
+A system of Board Member appraisal is in place, led by the Board Chair and facilitated by an external adviser.
+A process is also in place to review the performance of the Chair.